mageplaza/magento-2-better-popup/README.md

-# magento-2-better-popup
+# Magento 2 Better Popup / Newsletter Popup / Exit Intent FREE module

-Pop-ups work amazingly for the improvement of customer retention.
-This is the reason why **Magento 2 Better Popup** is developed.
-The module is expected to cut down the number of abandoning visitors of a store, and to help convert them to actual customers or subscribers.
+Magento 2 Better Popup / Newsletter Popup cuts down the number of abandoning visitors of a store, and to help convert them to actual customers or subscribers.
 Exit-intent technology plays the fundamental role in building better pop-ups, visitors who are about to leave your websites will be kept staying for a little longer by a subscription invitation or a discount offer.

 ## 1. Documentation